Macesis/maze_runner/README.md

 # maze_runner
 Maze runner project for cpp_programming 1
 no runtime UI yet, will be determined later
+*last change: converted to vector, instead of array, for easier memory management (old immplementation is commented out)
 # Includes:
 __maze__ - basic maze class that can import maze from file or generate maze (start and end points need to be set manually) __maze_solver__ - an interface for implementing the solver algorithms